Skip to content

 php /var/www/html/rconfig/artisan rconfig:solarwinds-device-mappings

-Verify the IDs exist in rConfig (Settings > Templates, Vendors, or Categories) and update the mapping with the correct IDs.
+If the import fails with “Template ID X does not exist” or “Vendor ID X not found”, verify the IDs exist in rConfig (Settings > Templates, Vendors, or Categories) and update the mapping with the correct IDs.

-Duplicates are automatically skipped during import.
+If validation shows “Device with same name or IP already exists”, note that duplicates are automatically skipped during import.
 Review the import summary to confirm which devices were skipped.

 Yes. rConfig queries SolarWinds directly through the SWIS REST API using SWQL and converts the returned nodes into an import ready JSON file.
 The load command fetches nodes in batches and applies your device type mappings.